|Home | Notes | Languages | Programs | Homework|

 Write your program as a Scheme function called

-JVM-interpret.
-Your function should take two
+diagram-sentence.
+Your function should take a single

-interpreter with the following S-expression:
+with the following S-expression:

 This setup differs slightly from Program 1, in that you are no longer responsible for reading from standard input or splitting a line into individual tokens (words).